September 19, 2018

-Nick Ripatrazone '03 is the author of six books—the novel, This Darksome Burn, and the poetry collection, This is Not about Birds.
-He is a high school English teacher and teaches at Rutgers-Newark.
+Nick Ripatrazone '03 is the author of seven books in a variety of poetry, fiction and non-fiction—the novel, This Darksome Burn, and the poetry collection, This is Not about Birds.
+He has written for the Rolling Stone, GQ, Esquire, The Atlantic and The Paris Review.
+He is a high school English teacher and has also taught at Rutgers-Newark and The College of New Jersey.

 How has your passion for writing spilled over into teaching?